rpau/javalang/README.md

 The project was originally hosted at http://code.google.com/p/javaparser/ but seemed dead.
-This repository adds powerful parsing functionalities for http://www.walkmod.com/ such as AST merging support or Javadoc parsing.
+This repository adds powerful parsing functionalities for http://www.walkmod.com/ such as AST merge support or Javadoc parsing.